 1. Mobile Payments Can Save You Money

 Accepting mobile payments is often cheaper than traditional credit card processing.
-With the right equipment, it's possible to avoid those 1-3 percent swipe fees.
+With the right equipment (such as a wireless credit card terminal with the right software), it’s possible to avoid those 1-3 percent swipe fees.

 Image via Nudge